fengzilong/eslint-dashboard/README.md

 # eslint-dashboard

-Interactive ESLint workflow lives in your terminal
+Interactive ESLint workflow that lives in your terminal

 <img src="screenshots/dashboard.gif" width="560" />